 Your local council can introduce extra controls on emissions if there are air quality problems in your area.

-If air quality falls below required standards, local councils will declare an Air Quality Management Area (AQMA) and make plans for improvements.
+If air quality falls below required standards, your council will declare an Air Quality Management Area (AQMA) and plan for improvements.

-If your business is in an AQMA, you could be affected by:
+Check if your business is in an AQMA and if you’re affected by:

 - road charging

 - increased restrictions on waiting and loading times

 - taxes to encourage moving goods by rail

 - the review of planning applications by a pollution control team

 Your council can also declare a Smoke Control Area.
 This means you can only use authorised fuels, or exempted furnaces and boilers.
 Chimney smoke is not allowed, with only a few exceptions.